Lynching of Robert Marshall: Aftermath

 After Marshall's death, an investigation was carried out by District Attorney Fred W. Keller and County Attorney Oliver K. Clay.
 Though Sheriff Deming and his deputies aimed at not revealing the identities of the lynchers, five warrants were issued on June 20, 1925, charging Charlie Atwood, barber; Joseph Golding, proprietor of Golding Brothers Vulcanizing Works; George O'Neill, barber; Morgan King, Price city electrician; and Henry East, deputy sheriff of Castle Gate and special agent for Utah Fuel Company at Castle Gate.
 All five were charged for pulling up the rope.
 On June 21, six other people were charged for being accomplices.
 The "Carbon County Eleven," were charged with the account of first-degree murder and were put in jail.

 During their time in jail, the eleven alleged lynchers were praised and celebrated for Marshall's murder.
 On June 30, 1925, The Salt Lake Telegram reported: "The prisoners have been the idols of Carbon County citizens since they have been incarcerated in the county jail, according to the sheriff's officers, citizens in sympathy with the alleged lynchers made pilgrimages from various sections of the county and brought foodstuffs, delicacies and candy to the prisoners during the past ten days."

 Under the pressure of Governor George Dern and State Attorney General Harvey Cluff, District Attorney Fred W. Keller and County Attorney Oliver K. Clay decided to summon a grand jury instead of proceeding to a trial.
-On June 30, 1925, the Carbon County Eleven were release on bail.
-The grand jury opened on July 28, 1925 and even though all one hundred and twenty five witnesses of the lynching knew the identity of the killers, none of them testified.
+On June 30, 1925, the Carbon County Eleven were released on bail.
+The grand jury opened on July 28, 1925, and even though all one hundred and twenty five witnesses of the lynching knew the identity of the killers, none of them testified.
 On August 28, 1925, the Grand Jury concluded that there was not sufficient evidence to convict the Carbon County Eleven, and they were released.

 After the verdict, local newspaper the Sun ran a front-page editorial headlined "All is well that ends well" before proclaiming "If these eleven men are in any danger of severe punishment this community is not awake to such a condition.
 And there is a fast growing a feeling that is about time that the matter was closed up."
 Later on, the editor explained: "The general sentiment of the folks of Carbon county is that even were the men under accusation the actual perpetrators of the lynching there was little to be gained by carrying the matter to a point where they would be severely dealt with."